-(2) A letter of credit has been deposited with The Bank of New York Mellon, trustee, covering the funds necessary for the purchase of the securities in the Financials Trust and Metals and Miners Trust, represented by purchase contracts.
+(2) A letter of credit has been deposited with The Bank of New York Mellon, trustee, covering the funds necessary for the purchase of the securities in the Metals and Miners Trust, the Technology Trust, and US High Dividend Trust represented by purchase contracts.

 (3) A portion of the Public Offering Price represents an amount sufficient to pay for all or a portion of the costs incurred in establishing the trusts.
-These costs have been estimated at \$3.132 and \$3.892 per 100 units of the Financials Trust and Metals and Miners Trust, respectively.
+These costs have been estimated at \$2.122, \$1.844 and \$4.079 per 100 units of the Metals and Miners Trust, Technology Trust and US High Dividend Trust, respectively.
 A distribution will be made as of the close of the initial offering period or six months after the initial date of deposit (at the discretion of the sponsor) to an account maintained by the trustee from which this obligation of the investors will be satisfied.
 Organization costs will not be assessed to units that are redeemed prior to the close of the initial offering period or six months after the initial date of deposit (at the discretion of the sponsor).
 To the extent that actual organization costs are greater than the estimated amount, the sponsor has agreed to cap the organization costs so that not more than \$8.00 per 100 units of a trust will be deducted from the assets of each trust.

 (4) The aggregate cost to unitholders includes a maximum sales fee, which consists of an initial sales fee, if applicable, a deferred sales fee and a creation and development fee.
 If units are purchased after the first deferred sales fee has been assessed or if the price you pay for your units exceeds \$10 per unit, an initial sales fee is charged, which is equal to the difference between the maximum sales fee and the sum of the remaining deferred sales fee and the creation and development fee.
-On the Inception Date. the maximum sales fee is 2.75% of the Public Offering Price for the trusts (equivalent to 2.75% of the net amount invested).
-The deferred sales fee is equal to \$2.25 per unit.
+On the Inception Date, the maximum sales fee is 1.85% of the Public Offering Price for the US High Dividend Trust and 2.75% of the Public Offering Price for the Metals and Miners Trust and the Technology Trust (equivalent to 1.85% of the net amount invested for the US High Dividend Trust and 2.75% of the net amount invested for the Metals and Miners Trust and the Technology Trust).
+The deferred sales fee is equal to \$1.35 per unit for the US High Dividend Trust and \$2.25 per unit for the Metals and Miners Trust and the Technology Trust.